mudeleon/AndroidHomework/README.md

 # AndroidHomework

 The Airfrov product team loves their pets so below is a hi-fi design of an app that shows a variety of random cats, dogs, and foxes.
-Build this app from scratch.

 App Design :